Learn how to display geometries in different projections.

 -

-In CodePen > HTML, modify the
+In CodePen > HTML, remove the component's

-attributes.Use dark colors for code blocks <body> <arcgis-map basemap="none" center="-10, 30" scale="150000000"> <arcgis-zoom position="top-left"></arcgis-zoom> </arcgis-map> </body>
+basemapattribute allows you to modify the spatial reference and observe the effect on the shape of the GeoJSON features.Use dark colors for code blocks <body> <arcgis-map center="-10, 30" scale="150000000"> <arcgis-zoom slot="top-left"></arcgis-zoom> </arcgis-map> </body> -

-Add HTML to add an
+Add HTML to add a

-component will be used to switch between spatial references.Use dark colors for code blocks <body> <arcgis-map basemap="none" center="-10, 30" scale="150000000"> <arcgis-zoom position="top-left"></arcgis-zoom> <arcgis-placement position="top-right"> <div class="select-container"> <calcite-label> Select a projection <calcite-select id="wkid"> <calcite-option-group label="Equidistant (maintain length)"> <calcite-option value="4326" selected> WGS84 (GCS) -> pseudo Plate Carrée (Cylindrical) </calcite-option> <calcite-option value="54028">World Cassini (Cylindrical)</calcite-option> <calcite-option value="54027">World Equidistant conic (Conic)</calcite-option> </calcite-option-group> <calcite-option-group label="Conformal (maintain angles)"> <calcite-option value="54026">World Stereographic (Azimuthal)</calcite-option> </calcite-option-group> <calcite-option-group label="Equal-area (maintain area)"> <calcite-option value="54010">World Eckert VI (Pseudocylindrical)</calcite-option> <calcite-option value="54008">World Sinusoidal (Pseudocylindrical)</calcite-option> </calcite-option-group> <calcite-option-group label="Gnomonic (distances)"> <calcite-option value="102034">North Pole Gnomonic (Azimuthal)</calcite-option> </calcite-option-group> <calcite-option-group label="Compromise (distort all)"> <calcite-option value="3857"> Web Mercator Auxiliary Sphere (Cylindrical) </calcite-option> <calcite-option value="54016"> World Gall Stereographic (Cylindrical) </calcite-option> <calcite-option value="54042">World Winkel Tripel (Pseudoazimuthal)</calcite-option> <calcite-option value="54050"> World Fuller / Dymaxion map (Polyhedral) </calcite-option> </calcite-option-group> </calcite-select> </calcite-label> </div> </arcgis-placement> </arcgis-map> </body>
+divin thetop-rightslot of the map with acalcite-selectinside.
+Thecalcite-selectcomponent will be used to switch between spatial references.Use dark colors for code blocks <body> <arcgis-map center="-10, 30" scale="150000000"> <arcgis-zoom slot="top-left"></arcgis-zoom> <div class="select-container" slot="top-right"> <calcite-label> Select a projection <calcite-select id="wkid"> <calcite-option-group label="Equidistant (maintain length)"> <calcite-option value="4326" selected >WGS84 (GCS) -> pseudo Plate Carrée (Cylindrical)</calcite-option > <calcite-option value="54028">World Cassini (Cylindrical)</calcite-option> <calcite-option value="54027">World Equidistant conic (Conic)</calcite-option> </calcite-option-group> <calcite-option-group label="Conformal (maintain angles)"> <calcite-option value="54026">World Stereographic (Azimuthal)</calcite-option> </calcite-option-group> <calcite-option-group label="Equal-area (maintain area)"> <calcite-option value="54010">World Eckert VI (Pseudocylindrical)</calcite-option> <calcite-option value="54008">World Sinusoidal (Pseudocylindrical)</calcite-option> </calcite-option-group> <calcite-option-group label="Gnomonic (distances)"> <calcite-option value="102034">North Pole Gnomonic (Azimuthal)</calcite-option> </calcite-option-group> <calcite-option-group label="Compromise (distort all)"> <calcite-option value="3857" >Web Mercator Auxiliary Sphere (Cylindrical)</calcite-option > <calcite-option value="54016">World Gall Stereographic (Cylindrical)</calcite-option> <calcite-option value="54042">World Winkel Tripel (Pseudoazimuthal)</calcite-option> <calcite-option value="54050" >World Fuller / Dymaxion map (Polyhedral)</calcite-option > </calcite-option-group> </calcite-select> </calcite-label> </div> </arcgis-map> </body> -

 Within the

-component.Use dark colors for code blocks <style> html, body, arcgis-map { padding: 0; margin: 0; height: 100%; width: 100%; background-color: #ffffff; } .select-container { background-color: white; border-radius: 5px; padding: 10px; width: 400px; } </style>
+<styletags, apply some CSS styles for the> divcontaining thecalcite-selectcomponent.Use dark colors for code blocks <style> html, body { height: 100%; margin: 0; } .select-container { background-color: white; border-radius: 5px; padding: 10px; width: 400px; } </style>

 Add modules